 Disclaimer

-Residency Explorer does not tell you where to apply or predict where you may be invited to interview.
+The Residency Explorer tool does not tell you where to apply or predict where you may be invited to interview.
 It is intended to help you explore and research programs and develop a list of programs for further investigation.
-Please review Residency Explorer guidance resources on appropriate data interpretation and use.
+Please review the Residency Explorer guidance resources on appropriate data interpretation and use.
 We also encourage you to consult with a trusted advisor or mentor in the residency application process.

 Data | How Data is used in Residency Explorer | Source | Timing of Data Collection | Data Coverage |